 Now that we have the money mentality out of the way, let’s turn to an explanation that might make us all feel better about going the traditional route when it comes to these things.

 I’ll be very frank, because when it comes to this, I’m a bit biased.
 The woman should never have to offer.
 She of course, should also never be rude or ungracious about it.
-However, there should not exist such an awkward and uncomfortable moment of uncertainty, especially at the beginning of a prospective relationship.
+However, there shouldn't exist such an awkward and uncomfortable moment of uncertainty, especially at the beginning of a prospective relationship.

-If you want to know, I can tell you how to use this bill scenario to divine the future.
-If he hesitates to pick up the check and waits for you to offer first, thereby forcing this moment of uncomfortable uncertainty—because remember, we’re not talking about who actually ends up paying, we’re talking about the moment that precedes it—that you then feel you must offer to solve the problem for him, then this is only the start of you doing most of the problem solving in the relationship.
+If you want to know, I can tell you how to use this scenario to divine the future.
+If he hesitates to pick up the check and waits for you to offer first, thereby forcing this moment of uncomfortable uncertainty—because remember, we’re not talking about who actually ends up paying, we’re talking about the moment that precedes it—that you then feel you must offer to solve the problem for him, then this is only the start of you doing most of the problem solving in the future relationship.
 Prepare to become Fix-It-Felicia.

 And to the gentlemen, I can feel you cursing me through the screen.
 You can’t say that I don’t look after you too, so here’s a piece of advice specifically for you.
 If you simply make your offer to pay very clear at the very beginning of the date and tell her to get what she likes, but begin to get the nagging feeling that your generosity is being taken advantage of, or being taken for granted, simply enjoy your own meal and move on from her.
 She’s greedy and self-centered.
 It is a show of kindness and generosity for you to take care of this for her without causing her a moment of stress about it.
 She should NEVER use that as an opportunity to order all of the most expensive items off of the menu.
 If you find yourself going along with this behavior, prepare to never feel emotionally safe in your relationship.
 You’ll always be wondering what your worth is to her.